Three Students Win Top GPA Awards

-Two University of Virginia law students received awards yesterday for their academic performance.
+Three University of Virginia law students received awards today for their academic performance.

-Katherine Mims Crocker '12 won the Jackson Walker LLP Award, given to the student with the highest grade-point average in his or her class after four semesters.
-Second-year student Ben Tyson won the Carl M. Franklin Prize, which recognizes the student with the highest GPA at the end of his or her first year.
+Galen Bascom '13 won the Jackson Walker LLP Award, given to the student with the highest grade-point average in his or her class after four semesters.

 Recipients of the awards receive a cash prize and have their names engraved on plaques in Hunton & Williams Hall.